1976 Sabah Air GAF Nomad crash: Background

 Tun Fuad Stephens came to power during the 1976 Sabah state elections which were held from 5 April to 14 April 1976.
 His BERJAYA party won 28 of the 48 seats contested, defeating the previous governing party United Sabah National Organisation (USNO) led by Tun Mustapha.
 Tun Fuad was sworn in as the 5th chief minister of Sabah on 15 April 1976.
 On the 53rd day after he won the elections, the aircraft he boarded crashed on the way to Kota Kinabalu Airport.

-In the evening of 5 June 1976 (Saturday), Tun Fuad with his brother Benjamin Stephens (often known as Ben) and other BERJAYA leaders gathered at Labuan Golf Club to host a post-victory celebration for Tun Fuad's old friend, Tengku Razaleigh Hamzah.
+In the evening of 5 June 1976 (Saturday), Tun Fuad with his brother Benedict Stephens (often known as Ben) and other BERJAYA leaders gathered at Labuan Golf Club to host a post-victory celebration for Tun Fuad's old friend, Tengku Razaleigh Hamzah.
 Tengku Razaleigh was the federal finance minister and also a chairman of Petronas, a Malaysian oil and gas company.
 Tun Mustapha, former chief minister of Sabah, had previously refused to sign the 5% oil agreement with Petronas.
 Tun Fuad, Tengku Razaleigh, and other BERJAYA leaders had a "good chat" until 6:00 am next morning.
 Then, Tun Fuad and his brother went to Kota Kinabalu in order to flag-off a charity walkathon held in the morning.
 Datuk Peter Mojuntin, another BERJAYA leader, decided to stay at Labuan in order to officiate at a BERJAYA party branch's victory celebrations.

 Tun Fuad met his eldest son Johari Stephens at the walkathon.
 Tun Fuad insisted that his eldest son Johari should follow him to Labuan in order to visit the official opening of RM 100 million oil refinery.
-However, Tun Fuad and his son never make the trip to the refinery because of their own busy schedule.
+However, Tun Fuad and his son never made the trip to the refinery because of their own busy schedule.
 Tun Fuad then went back to Labuan Golf Club in order to meet Tengku Razaleigh.

+Tun Fuad and Tengku Razaleigh had a lunch at a beach near a village called Layang-Layang.
+After that, they decided to return to Kota Kinabalu earlier for the preparation of an official banquet at Istana Negeri (State Palace) at night where Tengku Razaleigh and Tun Fuad were to sign the Petronas deal.
+However, other sources claimed that Tun Fuad disagreed with 10% oil royalty offered by the federal government, instead opting for 20% oil royalty.
+Conrad Mojuntin, brother of Peter Mojuntin, who was also a former assemblyman for Moyog, claimed that Tun Fuad would never have agreed to the 5%.
+However, Harris Salleh, in an interview with the Sabah newspaper Daily Express, stated that "Tun Fuad 100 percent supported the arrangement by Parliament.
+He supported the law, supported the agreement.
+No difference.
+He was ready to sign, to cooperate.
+Because to him, no matter what arrangement you made with the Federal Government, it would be the same thing."